Cam Newton Cites Tom Brady & Caleb Williams as Examples While Talking “Ugly Jersey Numbers” and Abdul Carter Controversy

 The impersonation had Edelman cracking up, but even he agreed with the core message.
 “That was such an LT move,” the ex-NFL WR said.
 “Go make your own number, kid.”

 Which is exactly what Newton echoed in the second half of the discussion — that this could still be a turning point for Abdul Carter.
-If he plays well enough, maybe he does start a new tradition, like LSU’s famed No. 7 jersey, passed down from one star to the next.
+If he plays well enough, maybe he will start a new tradition, like LSU’s famed No. 7 jersey, passed down from one star to the next.
 But that only happens after the production.

 “There’ve been some bums to wear number 7, too,” the ex-Panther noted.
 “And when that happens, you’re like… eh.
 It loses its weight.
 It’s always about production.”